zzerexx/DiscordStickers/README.md

 # Where are the others?
 I could not download the other sticker packs due to them being Lottie JSONs instead of APNGs.
 They are higher quality so Discord uses Lottie JSONs to reduce on file size.
-The plugin I use to download these cannot convert these to Gifs (unfortunately).
+The plugin I use to download these cannot convert these to Gifs. (unfortunately)
+They are free for users with Nitro anyways. (except for Clyde Winter)